abavisg/may-vibes-12/README.md

    - User preferences stored securely
    - Break history anonymized

+## Calendar Integration

+The application supports both local and Google Calendar integration:
+- Google Calendar integration requires OAuth2 credentials
+- Local calendar support for offline usage
+- All calendar operations are timezone-aware
+- Events are used to optimize break scheduling

 ## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Commit your changes
-4. Push to the branch
-5. Create a Pull Request
+Contributions are welcome!
+Please feel free to submit a Pull Request.

 ## License

-MIT

-## Calendar Integration

-The application currently uses local calendar data for development and testing:
-- Sample calendar data is stored in `mock-data/local_calendar_current.json`
-- Calendar events are set in London timezone (Europe/London)
-- Events include typical workday schedule (9am-6pm)
-- Google Calendar integration is available but optional
+This project is licensed under the MIT License - see the LICENSE file for details.